floooh/floooh.github.io/_posts/2018-06-17-handles-vs-pointers.md

 title: Handles are the better pointers
 ---

+**28-Nov-2018**: I've added a small update at the end on how to prevent 'handle collisions' with a per-slot generation counter

+**Original Post**:

 ...wherein I talk a bit about how I'm doing dynamic memory management in C and C++ these days which basically replaces raw- and smart-pointers with 'index-handles'.